wyrover/Switch/docs/CodingConventionsGuidelines.md

 ## Global methods

-**X DO NOT** Uses glabal methods.
+**X DO NOT** Use glabal methods.
 All methods are in class.
 If necessary creates class contener like System::Console or System::Math to group static methods.

 ## Gloabal variables

-**X DO NOT** Uses glabal variables.
+**X DO NOT** Use glabal variables.
 All variables are in class.
 If necessary a global or static variable can create in a source files (.cpp) but it can't visible in the header file (.hpp).

 **√ DO** Uses [factoryMethod](FactoryMethod.md), [Builder](Builder.md) or [Singleton](Singleton.md) patterns to create objects